jmarquesOT/sentilo-docs-test/docs/setup.rst

       the activity-monitor agent**.
    -  openTSDB 2.2.0 + **It is only necessary if you want to install the historian agent**
-   -  TimeScaleDB 1.5.7 **It is only necessary if you want to install the timescaledb agent**

 You must ensure that you have all these elements installed properly (you can find information on how to install them in each provider site).